woloszyna/recap/README.md

 <b>HINTS:</b>
 1. You can create files usin 'touch xxxx.js' command instead of creating them in VSCode.
-<p style="color:red;">2.
-ALWAYS AND ONLY Install the official selenium-webdriver (3.6.0).
-DO NOT INSTALL alpha version as it couses a lot of errors.</p>
+2. ALWAYS AND ONLY Install the official selenium-webdriver <b>(3.6.0)</b>.
+DO NOT INSTALL alpha version as it couses a lot of errors.